-Violence linked to criminal gangs remains a grave problem, and concerns remain about the influence such groups have in politics.
-Authorities have pursued a harsh, militarized response to the country’s gangs.
-Elections in El Salvador are generally credible and free.
+Elections in El Salvador are largely credible and free.
+However, corruption is a serious problem that undermines democracy and rule of law, and violence remains a grave problem.
+Authorities have pursued a harsh, militarized response to the country’s gangs, resulting in allegations of abuse.
 The country has a lively press and civil society sector, though journalists risk harassment and violence in connection with work related to gang activity or corruption.

 A. ELECTORAL PROCESS: 11 / 12

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 4 / 4

 El Salvador’s president is directly elected for a five-year term.
 Salvador Sánchez Cerén, the candidate of the FMLN, won the 2014 presidential election.
 The runner-up, Norman Quijano of ARENA, accused the Supreme Electoral Tribunal (TSE) of fraud, but domestic and international observers considered the elections competitive and credible.

 Municipal elections in March 2018 resulted in a decisive win for ARENA candidates.
 A European Union (EU) observation mission said that the elections were generally well run, but noted that some incumbent mayors used office staff for campaign activities, and handed out food and other goods to voters.